allegory-software/allegory-sdk/PROGRAMMING.md

 ## General

-Start each module with small comment specifying what the module does, who's the author and what the license is:
+Start each module with a small comment specifying what the module does, who's the author and what the license is:

 ```lua